Monday, September 6th, 2010

 * "A Genealogy of the Lake Family of Great Egg Harbour in Old Gloucester County in New Jersey, by Arthur Adams, 1915.

-1739 Will of Peter Scull of Great Egg Harbor, Gloucester County, yeoman; will of: Wife Jane.
-Sons – Peter Scull, Philip Scull, Samuel Scull (the home plantation and 216 ½ acres, one-third of which fronts upon the rive line), Daniel Scull (216 ½ acres between Peter and Samuel Scull, one-third upon the river line), David Scull (likewise) and John Scull.
+1739 November 7 – Gloucester County, New Jersey: Will of Peter Scull of Great Egg Harbor, Gloucester County, yeoman; will of: Wife Jane.
+Sons – Peter Scull, Philip Scull, Samuel Scull (the home plantation and 216 ½ acres, one-third of which fronts upon the river line), Daniel Scull (216 ½ acres between Peter and Samuel Scull, one-third upon the river line), David Scull (likewise) and John Scull.
 Daughters – Marey Lake, Pashance Truax, Elizabeth Tounsen, Ann Scull.
 Granddaughter – Gartrey Steelman.
 Executors – Nathan Lake, Samuel Scull.
 Witnesses – John English, Daniel Scull, Benjamin Utter, James Marsh.
 Affirmed 7 November 1739.

 (Lib.
 4, page 207, New Jersey Colonial Documents, Calendar of Wills, Volume 2, page 422)